 My passion for language and culture ignited my verve for travel at an early age.
 After my first trip abroad in high school, I was hooked; all I wanted to do was live abroad.
 As a result of that passion, combined with great programs at Pacific Lutheran University, I spent over a year living as a student in foreign countries learning the language and customs of each place.
 My journeys have taken me all over Europe, the Caribbean and Central America.
 Deep connections with people are what I so sincerely value about travel experiences.
 Those are the moments that I cherish the most!
 At Adventure Life, I am so excited to use our connections to give you a great experience and lasting memories!My Travel Stories

 Raised in the foothills of the Mission Mountains, I have always been addicted to the outdoors.
-As a little girl, I spent my time exploring the acres of forest behind my house.
+As a little girl, I spent my time exploring the acres of forest that surrounded my house.
 I grew up hiking through Glacier National Park with my family and spending time on Flathead Lake.
-My first adventure was in Brazil and is easily my favorite trip.
-From there, I have been fortunate enough to travel throughout Europe, build houses two different times in Mexico, and discover parts of Canada.
+My first adventure was to Brazil when I was 10 years old and is easily my favorite trip.
+From there, I have been fortunate enough to travel throughout Europe to France, Italy, Austria, Slovakia, and the Czech Republic.
+I've built houses two different times in Mexico and have discovered parts of Canada.
+My recent travels have taken me to the Caribbean coast and rainforests of beautiful Costa Rica in September of 2016.
+I returned in February 2017 from an amazing trip with my husband to Patagonia.
+We explored Santiago, saw penguins on Magdalena Island, hiked through Torres del Paine, rode horses at El Galpon, and trekked on Perito Moreno Glacier.
 I am excited for my future adventures and to continue to explore the world.
-In the meantime, I love everything I get to discover in and around Missoula; camping with my husband and dog, floating the river, hiking trails, and photographing everything along the way.My Travel Story
+In the meantime, I love everything I get to experience in and around Missoula; camping with my husband and dog, floating the river, hiking trails, and photographing everything along the way.My Travel Stories

 Growing up on the west coast I was exposed to a melting pot of cultures at a young age.
 Whether it was dinner in Japantown or taking a stroll in Little Italy, I always secretly wished I could be experiencing the real thing.
 It didn’t take long for my fascinations to kick in and for me to accrue a large bucket list of places I want to visit.
 In college, I was fortunate enough to visit Europe and after that first trip, I was officially hooked on travel.
 When I’m not day dreaming of places I’ve yet to visit, you can find me hiking, competing in mud runs, in the kitchen cooking sweets, or taking photographs of the beautiful place I call home.My Travel Story